 Labor and Delivery Travel Nurse Pay in Wisconsin

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+- Competitive weekly pay in the current market range above, paid as taxable wages plus tax-free stipends

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend as part of your package

-• Travel reimbursement to and from your assignment
+- Travel reimbursement both ways, to your assignment and back home

-• Call pay on top of base, which matters in L&D since many contracts carry call to cover deliveries that don’t wait for daytime
+- Call pay on top of base, which matters in L&D since many contracts carry call to cover deliveries that don’t wait for daytime

-• Completion bonuses on select contracts and a 401(k) with contribution options
+- Completion bonuses on select contracts and a 401(k) with contribution options

 Licensing and Credentialing for Wisconsin L&D Contracts

-• Active RN license (compact preferred), required and current before your start date
+- Active RN license (compact preferred), required and current before your start date

-• NRP (Neonatal Resuscitation Program): Essentially required — you’re at the warmer for resuscitation and stabilization at delivery, so facilities expect a current card
+- NRP (Neonatal Resuscitation Program): Essentially required; you’re at the warmer for resuscitation and stabilization at delivery, so facilities expect a current card

-• 1 to 2 years of recent labor and delivery experience: Postpartum or mother-baby time alone isn’t a substitute — facilities want travelers who already know the intrapartum flow and can manage a labor board
+- 1 to 2 years of recent labor and delivery experience: Postpartum or mother-baby time alone isn’t a substitute.
+Facilities want travelers who already know the intrapartum flow and can manage a labor board

-• RNC-OB a plus, and C-section circulating or scrub experience is a real advantage at units where L&D covers cesareans
+- RNC-OB a plus, and C-section circulating or scrub experience is a real advantage at units where L&D covers cesareans

 How Wisconsin Compares for L&D Travelers